snicholspa/tips_tricks_howtos/autonomous_database/atanywhere/azure/atazure.md

 ## Task 5a: Using the SQLcl MCP Server to Load Sample Data into ADB-S (Optional)

-If you completed **Task 2a: Install and Setup SQLcl MCP Server included with Oracle SQL Developer Extension for VSCode**, follow the below steps to create a table and load sample data into your Oracle Autonomous Database@Azure you provisioned in **Task 1: Provision ADB-S via Azure Portal and Download Wallet**.
+If you completed **Task 2a: Install and Setup SQLcl MCP Server included with Oracle SQL Developer Extension for VSCode**, follow the below steps to create a table and load sample data into your Oracle Autonomous AI Database@Azure you provisioned in **Task 1: Provision ADB-S via Azure Portal and Download Wallet**.

 **Note:**  If you completed **# Task 5: Load Sample Data into ADB-S** already, the table name in step 3 below should be different.
 In addition, if you plan to leverage the table created through the **SQLcl MCP Server** the code samples below will need updated accordinly to match the table created.